vegancat/next-pwa/packages/next-pwa/README.md

 After running `next build`, this will generate two files in your `public` directory: `workbox-*.js` and `sw.js`, which will automatically be served statically.

-If you are using Next.js version 9 or newer, then skip the section below and move onto Step 2.
+If you are using Next.js v9+, then skip the section below and move onto step 2.

-Otherwise, you'll need to pick one of the two options below before continuing to Step 2.
+Otherwise, you'll need to pick one of the two options below before continuing to step 2.

 ### Option 1: Hosting static files